• Home

 • Dependency ratios: The pyramid shows the dependency ratio by comparing the younger and older population to the working-age group.
 This helps predict economic pressures on the working population.

-• Future projections: Population pyramids help demographers forecast future population trends, such as potential shifts in the workforce or healthcare needs.
+• Future projections: Population diagrams help demographers forecast future population trends, such as potential shifts in the workforce or healthcare needs.

 • Socioeconomic implications: The pyramid’s data can address broader issues like education demands, job market shifts, or healthcare challenges.